amyoccodingwaves/amyoccodingwaves.github.io/index.md

 * In javascript, to declare a variable, first of all, we have to write the reserved keyword var .
 * Then we have to give a name to the variable (in this example x).
 * Then we add an equal sign to assign a value (in this example 10) to the variable we have just declared.
-* Then, we place a semicolon to end the declartion.
+* Then, we place a semicolon to end the declaration.

 If you wish to learn more see: https://www.w3schools.com/js/js_variables.asp

  - - - -

-### Differece between functions and methods
+### Difference between functions and methods

 Understanding the difference between functions and methods in programming in general is good thing to know.
 We are going to take a closer look using javascript.